mikevelissariou/vehicle-control-systems/README.md

 # Vehicle Control System – Change Management

-This repository contains the Arduino control code developed for a vehicle tracking system.
-The purpose of this repository is to demonstrate the application of change management and version control using GitHub.
+This repository contains two versions of control code developed for a vehicle tracking system.
+The purpose of the repository is to demonstrate the use of change management and version control through GitHub by tracking the progression from a basic control system to an improved implementation.

+---

 ## Repository Contents

+- `implemented PID controller 1` – initial version using basic sensor-based motor control
-- `vehicle_code_stage1.ino` – original version of code with basic sensor processing
+- `final code1` – improved version with refined control logic and better system behaviour
-- `vehicle_code_stage2.ino` – addition of proportional steering control
-- `vehicle_code_stage3.ino` – Replaced proportional control with PID controller
-- `vehicle_code_v4.ino` – Added sensor smoothing calibration and lost-track handling
-- `README.md` – description and version history
+- `README.md` – documentation of development process and version history

+---

 ## Project Summary

-The project involves developing a vehicle that can follow a track using sensor inputs and motor control.
-The system reads values from sensors and adjusts motor speeds to maintain alignment with the track.
+The project focuses on developing a vehicle control system that follows a track using sensor inputs and motor control.
+The system reads values from sensors and adjusts motor speeds to maintain alignment.

-The code was developed in stages, with each version improving the performance and reliability of the system.
+Development was carried out iteratively, starting with a simple control approach and progressing to a more refined and stable solution.
+Each version improved the system’s performance, accuracy, and reliability.

+---

 ## Version History

-### v1.0.0
+### v1.0.0 – Basic Control System
-- Initial version using basic left/right sensor comparison

-### v1.1.0
-- Added proportional control to improve steering smoothness

-### v1.2.0
+- Implemented direct sensor-based motor control
+- Used simple difference between sensor values
+- Limited stability and responsiveness

+### v2.0.0 – Improved Control Logic
-- Introduced PID control for more accurate correction
+- Refined control behaviour for smoother steering

-### v2.0.0
-- Added sensor smoothing
+- Improved handling of sensor input variations
-- Implemented calibration offsets
-- Added lost-track detection
-- Improved overall performance
+- Increased overall tracking accuracy and stability

+---

 ## Change Management

-Change management was implemented using GitHub.
-The original version of the code was uploaded to the repository, and further development was carried out using separate versions.
-Each change was committed with a clear message describing what was modified.

-A structured process was followed:
-- Initial code uploaded
-- Improvements developed in stages
+Change management was implemented using GitHub through commits, branching, and pull requests.

+The workflow followed was:
+- Initial version (`implemented PID controller 1`) created and committed
+- A new branch was created to improve the control logic
-- Changes committed and documented
+- Changes were committed with clear messages (e.g. *"Add initial control logic implementation"*)
-- Final version produced with enhanced functionality
+- A pull request was used to merge the improved version (`final code1`) into the main branch

-This approach ensures that all changes are tracked, previous versions can be accessed, and the development process is clearly documented.
+This approach ensures that all changes are tracked, previous versions remain accessible, and the development process is clearly documented.

+---

 ## Example of Change

-One significant change was the transition from basic sensor comparison to PID control.
-This improved the system by allowing continuous adjustment of motor speeds, resulting in smoother and more accurate tracking.
+A key improvement was the transition from a basic sensor-based control system to a more refined control implementation.

+The initial version directly adjusted motor speeds based on sensor differences, which resulted in unstable movement and limited accuracy.
+In the updated version, the control logic was improved through a separate branch and merged via a pull request, resulting in smoother steering and better tracking performance.

+---

 ## Conclusion

 This repository demonstrates how version control and change management can be applied to an engineering project.
-By organising development into stages and documenting changes, the project becomes easier to manage, understand, and improve.
+By structuring development through commits and pull requests, the evolution of the system is clearly documented.

+This approach improves traceability, allows comparison between versions, and provides clear evidence of iterative design and system improvement.****